SujeongNa/amazing-javascript/README.md

 # amazing-javascript
 This repository is my js playground.
 Let's make fun games with JavaScript.

-minesweepr
+## minesweepr
-- level: medium
-- completion: 90%
+Find hidden mines and bombs!
+- You can select level of game on button dropdown
+- Mouse left click for mine, right click to flag bombs

-tetris
+## tetris
-- level: hard
-- completion:40%
+- Still working... (completion:30%)

+## How to play
+Clone this respository and open index.html each game foler